 Neha Narkhede explains how Apache Kafka serves as a foundation to streaming data applications that consume and process real-time data streams and introduces Kafka Connect, a system for capturing continuous data streams, and Kafka Streams, a lightweight stream processing library.
 Neha also describes the lessons companies like LinkedIn learned building massive streaming data architectures.

-Neha Narkhede is the cofounder and head of engineering at Confluent, a company backing the popular Apache Kafka messaging system.
-Prior to founding Confluent, Neha led streams infrastructure at LinkedIn, where she was responsible for LinkedIn’s petabyte-scale streaming infrastructure built on top of Apache Kafka and Apache Samza.
+Neha Narkhede is the cofounder and CTO at Confluent, a company backing the popular Apache Kafka messaging system.
+Previously, Neha led streams infrastructure at LinkedIn, where she was responsible for LinkedIn’s petabyte-scale streaming infrastructure built on top of Apache Kafka and Apache Samza.
 Neha specializes in building and scaling large distributed systems and is one of the initial authors of Apache Kafka.
 A distributed systems engineer by training, Neha works with data scientists, analysts, and business professionals to move the needle on results.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org